 There is one set of level descriptors for the NQF.

-The NQF is a single integrated system which comprises of three co-ordinated qualifications Sub-Frameworks.
+The NQF is a single integrated system that comprises of three coordinated qualifications Sub-Frameworks.
 These are:

 - General and Further Education and Training Sub-Framework (GFETQSF)

 - The Higher Education Qualifications Sub-Framework (HEQSF)

 The Sub-Frameworks have qualifications registered at the following NQF levels: